Troopers/AlertifyBundle/Resources/doc/installation.md

     composer.phar require troopers/alertify-bundle:~3.0

-Add it in your AppKernel.php:
+Add it in your AppKernel.php (pass to next step with Flex 💪):

 ```php
     public function registerBundles() {